The Goodyear Tire & Rubber Company

 Outlook

-Q3 Volume Decline Forecast Global tire unit volume expected to decline approximately 5% in Q3 2025 due to lower OE and consumer replacement volume.
+Anticipate Q4 Volume Decline Global tire unit volume expected to decline approximately 4% in Q4 2025, driven by lower consumer replacement demand.

 Peer Comparison